KARSarma/KARSarma/README.md

 - 📈 My academic and professional experiences have involved working on projects that include analyzing trends, providing actionable recommendations, and uncovering hidden insights through machine learning.
 - 🎓 I've continuously expanded my knowledge by engaging in various projects and internships, which have solidified my understanding of business intelligence, data science, and analytics.

-### My Current Status
-- 🔎 Actively seeking Co-op/Internship opportunities in Data Science, Data Engineering, Data Analytics, or Business Intelligence.
-- 💼 Working on innovative projects that blend data analysis, machine learning, and business intelligence.
-- 💡 I have a passion for exploring how data-driven decisions can be applied in the stock market and across various domains.

 ### Interests
 - **Business Intelligence**: Crafting insightful dashboards and reports to drive strategic decisions.